gahdada01/Amazing_Pages/README.md

    - RegExr uses your browser's RegExp engine for matching, and its syntax highlighting and documentation reflect the JavaScript RegExp standard.

+### Online Compiler

+#### [repl.it](https://repl.it/sessions) - Is to make programming more accessible.
+We build powerful yet simple tools and platforms for educators, learners, and developers.
+   - Simple, reliable, and portable cloud coding interface.
+A community of teachers, students and engineers.

+#### [Fiddle](https://jsfiddle.net/) - Test your JavaScript, CSS, HTML or CoffeeScript online with JSFiddle code editor.
+   - Test your JavaScript, CSS, HTML or CoffeeScript online with JSFiddle code editor.

+#### [Ideone](http://ideone.com/) - Choose a programming language, enter the source code with optional input data... and you are ready to go!
+   - Ideone is an online compiler and debugging tool which allows you to compile source code and execute it online in more than 60 programming languages.

+### Forum

+#### [Stackoverflow](http://stackoverflow.com/) - Stack Overflow is the largest online community for programmers to learn, share their knowledge, and advance their careers.
+   - Stack Overflow is a community of 7.3 million programmers, just like you, helping each other.
+Join them; it only takes a minute.

+#### [Reedit](https://www.reddit.com/) - Reddit bridges communities and individuals with ideas, the latest digital trends, and breaking news.
+   - Our mission is to help people discover places where they can be their true selves, and empower our community to flourish.

+### Articles

 #### [Code Pen](https://codepen.io/) - CodePen is a social development environment for front-end designers and developers. 👋
    - It’s the best place to build and deploy a website, show off your work, build test cases, and find inspiration.

+#### [Tutorialpoints](http://www.tutorialspoint.com/) - The largest Tutorials Library on the web.
+   - Enjoy theory and lab at the same time, right here online.

 #### [Inspirational Pixels](http://inspirationalpixels.com/) - Tutorials, Articles, Videos, Freebies and Resources.
    - Inspirational Pixels (or just IP for short) started life back in September of 2013.
 I wanted a place to share all the tips, tricks and knowledge I learn every day in the hope of helping my fellow web designers and developers improve their craft.